What is a Good Internet Speed?

 To get a quick recommendation based on the number of users and devices in your home, take a look at our bandwidth calculation tool.
-If you already have WiFi, consider learning how to extend your WiFi network.
+If you already have Wi-Fi and are having slower-than-normal speeds, try troubleshooting your Wi-Fi, or consider learning how to extend your Wi-Fi network.

-In this article, we will help you to determine how much internet speed you need based on how many internet users are in your home and how they use the internet.
+In this article, we help you determine how much internet speed you need based on how many internet users are in your home and how they use the internet.